Contractors affected by COVID-19 – is invoking force majeure the easier way to obtain relief and compensation?

 • (v) natural catastrophes such as earthquake, hurricane, typhoon or volcanic activity.

-It is important to note that the above list does not include the term “epidemic” or “health emergency” or anything similar, which is the primary manifestation of the event to be claimed for the COVID 19 outbreak.
+It is important to note that the above list does not include the term “epidemic” or “health emergency” or anything similar, which is the primary manifestation of the event to be claimed for the COVID-19 outbreak.
 It fails as well to refer to “quarantine”, “transport and visa restriction” or “imposed suspension of industrial activity”, which are the widespread economic results of such event.

 This absence of relevant terminology in the list is not fatal to the merits of a claim for delay.
 The affected Contractor will however have to demonstrate that COVID-19 complies with all the requirements of the generic definition of Clause 19.1.
 This is no easy task and there is plenty of room for challenge in this respect, particularly with regard to the impossibility to provide against the event before entering into the contract.
 The Contractor is generally responsible for its choice of labour and supply chain and past epidemic outbreaks such as the 2002 SARS have already significantly affected PCR and other countries – although not on the same scale.